alefore/weblog/ten-years-of-edge.md

 #### Immutable Assignable

+**Assignable references to deeply-immutable objects are very versatile**.
-I often use types where all methods are `const` except for two: the move constructor and the assignment operator.
+These types are classes where all methods are `const` except for two: the move constructor and the assignment operator.
-Objects of such types aren't strictly immutable, but close.
+Objects of such types aren't strictly immutable, but… close.

 Deeply-immutable objects can be too cumbersome: without assignment support,